tringi/x32-abi-windows/README.md

 If the data structure doesn't lend itself to improved cache utilization there are little to no gains.

+The rule of thumb seems to be: *If the performance of your code is better when compiled as 32-bit than 64-bit, then **64X32** mode can improve it further, otherwise not so much.*

 ## Possible improvements

 * Using custom allocator could bring the memory requirements of X32 down to x86-32 ballpark.